Job vs Business: A detailed analysis that will help you choose the right one.

 Whether it is a job or business, whichever suits your potential, is a better option for you.

-If you are ready to take the risk, you have leadership qualities, new ideas, vision, passion, creative mind, ability to make things simpler, also, if you like to keep yourself updated, alert, if you can handle stressful situations then you will thrive well in business.
+If you are ready to take the risk, you have leadership qualities, new ideas, vision, passion, a creative mind, ability to make things simpler, also, if you like to keep yourself updated, alert, if you can handle stressful situations then you will thrive well in business.

 If you like a stable life, a fixed time of work, don’t want the extra burden, if you can do a task as per the expectations, you can work with a team then opting for a job is a sensible decision.